cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

   cc.assetManager.releaseAll();
   ```

-**Note**:
+> **Notes**:
+>

-1. For security reasons, `cc.loader.releaseResDir` does not have a corresponding implementation in `cc.assetManager`, please use `cc.assetManager.releaseAsset` or `cc.resources.release` for individual resource releases.
+> 1. For security reasons, `cc.loader.releaseResDir` does not have a corresponding implementation in `cc.assetManager`, please use `cc.assetManager.releaseAsset` or `cc.resources.release` for individual resource releases.
+>

-2. Since the `cc.assetManager.releaseAsset` automatically releases dependent resources, you no longer need to explicitly call `cc.loader.getDependsRecursively`.
+> 2. Since the `cc.assetManager.releaseAsset` automatically releases dependent resources, you no longer need to explicitly call `cc.loader.getDependsRecursively`.
 If you need to find the dependency of the resource, please refer to the relevant API in `cc.assetManager.dependUtil`.
+>

-3. For security reasons, `cc.assetManager` only supports the Auto Release property set in the scene, and `cc.loader.setAutoRelease`, `cc.loader.setAutoReleaseRecursively`, `cc.loader.isAutoRelease` APIs have been removed.
+> 3. For security reasons, `cc.assetManager` only supports the Auto Release property set in the scene, and `cc.loader.setAutoRelease`, `cc.loader.setAutoReleaseRecursively`, `cc.loader.isAutoRelease` APIs have been removed.
 It is recommended that you use the new auto-release mechanism based on reference counting.
 Please refer to the [Release Of Resources](../asset-manager/release-manager.md) documentation for details.

 #### Extension-related interface replacements